Eargo vs. Oticon

 From Dr. Ruth Reisman, Audiologist

 Untreated hearing loss has been linked to a heightened risk for dementia.
-It can also cause loneliness and social It can also increase the risk of falls, which is increasingly common in older populations.
+It can also cause loneliness and social isolation.5 It can also increase the risk of falls, which is increasingly common in older populations.
 The new gyroscope feature in the Oticon Intent will likely improve spatial orientation for patients, even beyond traditional amplification.

 Follow-up Support